Patriot Green Fund

 - Enable students to conduct research and implement scholarship-related projects that demonstrate environmental leadership and benefit the Mason community and surrounding region.

-- Improve understanding and awareness of, and support for, sustainability issues for the entire Mason community, leading to a strong community network and stewardship.
+- Improve awareness of, and support for, building a culture of sustainability on campus and in our communities to grow a strong community network of stewardship.